dotnet/arcade/Documentation/DevWorkflow/Queue-Insights-Documentation.md

 The information shown in Queue Insights is cached, updating daily, and consists of information over the past 30 days.
 Any queue or build machine used by your repo against a specific target branch will be shown for 30 days.

-This means that if your repo stops using a given Helix queue for instance, Queue Insights will show that queue for 30 days before it no longer appears in the check.
+This means that if your repo stops using a given Helix queue, Queue Insights will show that queue for 30 days before it no longer appears in the check.

 ## Pipeline Predictions